sanhalee17/Lafayette_OpenDog/README.md

    Limit switch topic variable is added in the launch file.
    # Nov.
 25.2019
    Launch file is updated.
 It conects 6 odrives successfully
+   # Nov.28.2019
+   Changed opendog node organization for forward walking motion.
+The individual leg will have individual foot path.
+Still need to figure out phase shift.